MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/acting-as-a-foreign-address-book-provider.md

 - COM
 ms.assetid: 6d532ed4-7dc5-46a9-995a-72bc97d16f6e
 description: "Last modified: July 23, 2011"
 ---

-# Acting as a Foreign Address Book Provider
+# Acting as a foreign address book provider

 **Applies to**: Outlook

 A foreign provider is an address book provider that: